signalpoint/DrupalGap/docs/01_Install/index.md

 ### 3. Install the DrupalGap SDK

-Go to your Drupal root folder, and run the DrupalGap `install` script, or you can [manually install the SDK](Resources/Manual_Installation).
+Go to your Drupal root folder and run the DrupalGap `install` script, or you can [manually install the SDK](Resources/Manual_Installation).

 ```
 cd drupal